PatrickCarollo/ec2_lambda_monitoring_provisions/README.md

 Notable limitations:

-In deployed Cloudwatch Event, Ec2 instance restarts upon meeting utilization threshold:
+In deployed Cloudwatch Event, Ec2 instance restarts upon meeting utilization threshold.
     This action is there for ease of testing and has a narrow practical use outside outside of use with EC2 autoscaling group.

-Cloudformation create_stack upon every matching new function discovery Cloudtrail event trigger:
+Cloudformation create_stack upon every matching new function discovery Cloudtrail event trigger.
     This may not be the most efficient or scalable compared to an update_stack but for the context of this project creating a new stack requires the least developmental work for simple testing